SamiPerttu/fundsp/README.md

 The `fundsp` prelude defines a convenient combinator environment for audio processing.
 It operates on `AudioNode`s via the wrapper type `An<X: AudioNode>`.

-Data buffers and samples are single precision in the environment.
+Data buffers and samples are single precision in the environment, while processing takes place in double precision.
+Extra source compatible environments will be provided for different performance needs (to be implemented).
-The default form for components aims to ensure there is enough precision available.
-Therefore, many employ double precision internally.

-The environment is designed to require minimal type annotations, so most interfaces are explicit with respect to floating point precision.
-Math functions are generic, however.

-Representing time in single precision can run into issues in longer pieces: sample accuracy in timing is lost after around 4 minutes.
-This is usually not disastrous for control signals: therefore the default form for `lfo` and `envelope` is single precision to keep the interface as uniform as possible.
+The aims of the environment are:

+- Minimize the number of characters needed to type to express an idiom.
+- Keep the syntax clean so that a subset of the environment can be straightforwardly parsed as a high-level DSL for quick prototyping.
+- Make the syntax usable even to people with no prior exposure to programming.
+  Type annotations should not be needed, or if they are, they should be minimized.

-In the environment, generators are deterministic pseudorandom phase by default (to be implemented).
+In the environment, applicable generators are deterministic pseudorandom phase by default.

 ## Operators